 REPL

 REPL stands for Read-Eval-Print Loop.
 It’s an interactive programming environment that allows you to write and execute code in a step-by-step manner and get immediate feedback on how the code works.
-To access the Python REPL, run the python
+To access the Python REPL, run the python or python3 command in your terminal or command prompt to launch the Python interpreter.

 When you type code into the Python REPL and press Enter, it reads your input, evaluates it, prints the result to the screen, and then loops back to prompt you for more input.
 This cycle makes the Python REPL incredibly useful for testing code snippets, debugging, and learning new programming concepts interactively.